A couple of nice days and then rain returns for the weekend

 Friday highs will be in the low 60s.
 There will be partly to mostly cloudy skies, and it will continue to be dry.

 The next chance of rain comes this weekend, as a low tracks across the Gulf.
 We will get some scattered showers during the day on Saturday.
 The rain chances will pick up in the late afternoon and into the evening.
 If you have plans Saturday night be prepared to run into some rain.
-Rain totals of 0.25″ – 1.0″ is expected.
+Rain totals of quarter of an inch to 1 inch are expected.
 Highs will be around 60.

 There will be a few left over spotty showers Sunday morning.
 The rest of the day will be overcast and breezy with highs around 60.